SECURITIES AND EXCHANGE COMMISSION

 •otherwise consulting with the chairman of our board of directors and/or the chief executive officer on matters relating to corporate governance and the performance of our board of directors.

 Our board of directors oversees our risk management processes directly and through its committees.
 Our management is responsible for risk management on a day-to-day basis.
 The role of our board and its committees is to oversee the risk management activities of management.
-Our audit committee focuses on financial risk, including internal control over financial reporting.
-Our corporate governance and nominating committee focuses on the management of risks associated with board organization, membership and structure, succession planning for our directors and executive officers and corporate governance.
+Our audit committee focuses on financial risk, including internal control over financial reporting and cyber risk.
+Our corporate governance and nominating committee focuses on the management of risks associated with board organization, membership and structure, succession planning for our directors and executive officers and corporate governance and ESG oversight.
 Finally, our compensation committee assists the board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
+More details about our committees and their responsibilities can be found in “Committees of our Board of Directors and Board Meetings.”

 All of the members of our board’s three standing committees described below have been determined to be independent as defined under applicable NYSE rules and in the case of all members of the audit committee, the independence requirements set forth in Rule 10A-3 under the Exchange Act.